InboxDesignNZ/inboxdesign-exercise-react-ts/README.md

 - Use `axios` to handle http requests.
 Or choose whatever packages you feel comfortable with.

+- `Bootstrap@5.3.x` is included in the HTML.
+Feel free to use any front-end frameworks that you feel comfortable with.

 - API data type declarations are defined in `src/types`.